Accountability, Support, & Improvement

 • Allocate resources and support services, increase oversight and engagement, and elevate accountability for those schools most in need of support.

 North Dakota’s accountability system provides a framework upon which we consistently, continuously, and holistically evaluate the ability of our state’s education system to achieve desired outcomes.
-North Dakota wrote a plan focused around a continuous improvement theme.
-North Dakota’s discussions with its State ESSA Planning Committee focused on the use of a dashboard for all schools, which would allow multiple factors to be used when outlining a school’s measure of quality.
+North Dakota's plan focuses around a continuous improvement model*.
+North Dakota’s model allows multiple indicators to be used when outlining a school’s measure of quality.
+In addition to student achievement, Choice Ready, graduation rate, and EL achievement, North Dakota applies a composite growth model within its accountability system under ESSA.
+Any academic achievement goals, either long-term or interim, also apply to composite and subgroup academic achievement for schools, districts, and the state per the accountability indicators displayed below:

 Medium